-Elliot: I kind of think that the Baby Boomers are kind of prone to almost sometimes irrationally, strongly held beliefs that they want everybody to believe in, and I feel like we’ve definitely gone down in certain rabbit-hole directions for the last … 25 years in this industry, and I’m looking forward to an industry run by Millennials.
-I think Millennials are more connected.
-I think that we’re more willing to democratically come up with solutions.
-I think that we’re less likely to be worried about rank or status, and we’re more likely to just have the conversation.
+Elliot: I kind of think that the Baby Boomers are kind of prone to almost sometimes irrationally strongly held beliefs that they want everybody to believe in, and I feel like we’ve definitely gone down in certain rabbit-hole directions for the last … 25 years in this industry, and I’m looking forward to an industry run by millennials.
+I think millennials are more connected.
+I think we’re more willing to democratically come up with solutions.
+I think we’re less likely to be worried about rank or status, and we’re more likely to just have the conversation.
 I don’t know what it’s going to do, but I think it’s going to be better than what’s been before us.

 Krzysztof: Well, as you said, we’re a little bit different breed.
-It’s always whenever you check in history, every elder generation says that everything’s going to trash, and the new kids are not respecting the old ones.
+It’s always whenever you check in history, every elder generation says that everything’s going to trash and the new kids are not respecting the old ones.
 It has always been like that.
-Even in some Mesopotamian tablets, there was literally thousands of years ago… but we have actually experienced in our lifetime a drastic change… Things that used to occupy our parents are irrelevant for us.
-You don’t have to look through the map, though it comes with a price if you’re GPS falls off.
+Even in some Mesopotamian tablets, there it was literally thousands of years ago.
+But we have actually experienced, in our lifetime, a drastic change.
+Things that used to occupy our parents are irrelevant for us.
+You don’t have to look through the map, though it comes with a price if your GPS falls off.
 But, especially in this industry, the room for improvement is larger than life.

-Eslie: My slide at CTAC was about how actually how little the industry has changed since the 1980s until now, and I think we’ve accelerated this change very much in the last 10-20 years and that’s definitely something I would be willing to take over as a Millennial and I’m very enthusiastic to work in this industry.
-I hope all the generations before us will be happy to hand it over to us and to help us to and to learn and to continue this growth in the industry.
+Eslie: My slide at CTAC was about how actually how little the industry has changed from the 1980s until now, and I think we’ve accelerated this change very much in the last 10-20 years and that’s definitely something I would be willing to take over as a millennial.
+I’m very enthusiastic to work in this industry.
+I hope all the generations before us will be happy to hand it over to us and to help us to learn and to continue this growth in the industry.